grantbow/fit/docs/FIT.md

 things to remember.

 People like to rename things.
-So to prevent technical dependency problems requiring the renaming of subdirectories the title of the issue should be located on the first line of the "Description" file.
-It will usually match the directory name. i.e. an issue dir-name should have it's first line "title: sub dir name"
+So to prevent technical dependency problems requiring the renaming of subdirectories the title of an issue may be copied to the first line of the "Description" file.
+It may often match the directory name. i.e. an issue dir-name should have it's first line "title: dir name"

 If the first line does not begin with the letters "title" or if renaming is not a problem for your system then the directory name is used as the title.